Program Guide

 AfL-Perfect-Circle-animation-children-IG

-Physically literate children are more likely to enjoy moving and continue to stay active, which improves their motor skills, coordination, fitness levels, academic performance, and concentration and reduces stress.
+Physically literate children are more likely to enjoy moving and continue to stay active, which improves their motor skills, coordination, fitness levels, academic performance, and concentration, and reduces stress.

 “Providing opportunities for children to develop physical skills through active play reaps benefits in every aspect of their development for the rest of their life.”